-If you’ve given a petition for H-1B transfer, it may be a cause of concern for you that it will be denied.
-The H1B non-immigrant work visa continues to attract the attention of many foreign workers who have a dream looking to have their career and life in USA.
+If you’ve given a petition for H-1B transfer, it may be a cause of concern for you that it might be denied.
+The H1B non-immigrant work visa continues to attract the attention of many foreign workers who have a dream looking to have their career and life in the USA.
 After the Trump presidency came to action, the H1B visa and foreign workers are facing a hard time.
 As Trump government has all its actions in plan to revoke or H1B reform bill to crackdown abuse on h1b visa and limit h1b visa workers.
-So even without any new legislation there is wave of new rules and regulations.
-The recent changes targets the H1B visa ‘extension’ process, making it tougher for the existing H1B visa workers to renew their visas.
-Earlier days, this would been an easy approval but now it’s all changing under the Trump administration.
+So even without any new legislation, there is a wave of new rules and regulations.
+The recent changes target the H1B visa ‘extension’ process, making it tougher for the existing H1B visa workers to renew their visas.
+In earlier days, this would be an easy approval but now it’s all changing under the Trump administration.
 Taking the assistance of a qualified attorney can help reduce these fears; however, it is always better to know the possibilities.
 There are numerous contributing factors for an H1B extension denial by the United States Citizenship and Immigration Services (USCIS).
 These are:

 Chances of H1b Extension Rejection or H1B Extension Denial –